 Serving Suggestions

-This simple easy coleslaw recipe is a refreshing, crisp counterpart when you're serving anything barbecued from grilled meat, to ribs or seafood.
-It's terrific with burgers and tucked into tacos.
-Add a coleslaw to a pulled pork sandwich.
+This easy coleslaw recipe is a crisp, refreshing side for anything barbecued or grilled, from chicken and ribs to seafood.
+It's terrific with burgers, tucked into tacos, or piled onto a pulled pork sandwich.

-Make it a bowl: fill a shallow bowl with coleslaw as a base, then top it with it with sliced grilled lemon chicken for an easy low-carb option.
-It's really versatile, and customizable!
-See coleslaw flavor variations below.
+Make it a bowl: Fill a shallow bowl with coleslaw as the base, then top with sliced grilled lemon chicken for an easy low-carb meal.
+It's versatile, customizable, and easy to change up with the flavor variations below.

-- For Middle Eastern coleslaw, skip the dijon and add rose harissa, ground cumin and smoked paprika to the dressing.
+- Middle Eastern-style coleslaw - Skip the Dijon and add rose harissa, ground cumin, and smoked paprika to the dressing.

-- Make it vegan with vegan sour cream, egg-free mayo, and maple, agave or keto syrup.
+- Vegan coleslaw - Use vegan sour cream, egg-free mayonnaise, and maple syrup, agave, or keto syrup.

 More Terrific Salad Recipes